 Ask about the services the winery offers

 Much like other wedding venues, wineries may also offer additional services along with the wedding venue service.
-For instance, they may have their own venue coordinator, or suggest a few photographers who have prior experience in capturing events with them.
-Some wineries may also offer complementary services; like on-site accommodations for getting ready and staying the night of the wedding, or a vintage car to transport the bride for a memorable arrival into her cermony.
+For instance, they may have their own venue coordinator or suggest a few photographers who have prior experience in capturing events with them.
+Some wineries may also offer complementary services; like on-site accommodations for getting ready and staying the night of the wedding, or a vintage car to transport the bride for a memorable arrival into her ceremony.
 For more information on the Cass Winery services click here. (http://www.casswines.com/Events/Weddings)

 In the end, what makes a day wonderful is the combination of practical factors, all working perfectly around you at the heart; and the right paso robles winery can be a beautiful place to enjoy your day and forget about the practicalities.
 Give some thought to what you need, and then go ahead and enjoy your day!